raphaelmerx/Learn-C-the-hard-way/notes.md

 Correction: when trying to put an int where a char was, if integer is > 66, compiler warns about *implicit conversion*, converted to 66.
 Surprising: it's still an int.
 Not converted to the char representation of an int.

+Common cause of errors: strings that don't get terminated by an int.
+Say you replace the last char with something else than the null byte.

+Declare a string with `char *name = 'my name';`.
+Array of strings with `char *argv[] = ...;`.

+Single quotes for char, double quotes for strings.

+`*argv[]` is all the arguments given to the executable. `argv[0]` is the name of it, like `./ex10`.
+`argc` is the number of arguments given to the executable.